ethanclevenger91/fontawesome-markers/extractor/README.md

 ##How to
 ###For Font Awesome
-Update the bower package and run `extract.sh`
+Install/update the bower package and run `extract.sh`

 ###For all others
 You need two files: